Alefoggia17/Violent-Python-For-Artisan/README.md

 The results can be stored in a manually compiled excel file.
 Consequently, given the previously created Excel file, add the columns relating to the metrics and fill it in.

+### Step 7: Prompt Engineering Experiment

+Repeat the process of evaluating the Python codes using new prompts to observe any changes.